-Musically, DJ Keeper is generally associated with breakbeat forms that favour punchy drums, low-end pressure and a direct dance-floor function.
+Musically, DJ Keeper is associated with breakbeat forms that favour punchy drums, low-end pressure and a direct dance-floor function.
 The sound sits comfortably alongside the tougher end of nu skool breaks, while still reflecting the crossover instincts that defined the turn-of-the-century breakbeat market.

 That positioning matters historically.
 The late 1990s and early 2000s were a period when breakbeat splintered into several club dialects, from funkier party-facing material to darker, more electro-informed productions.
 DJ Keeper belongs to that ecosystem rather than to a single narrowly defined micro-scene.